naala89/apiopenstudio/OPEN-SOURCE.md

 #### login

-- use datagator native resources for validation.
-- visible to all

-#### accounts
+#### applications

-- owner can view all accounts
-- administrator can only view the accounts they are associated with
+- administrator can only view the applications they are associated with
-- select list at the top to filter by account
+- select list at the top to filter by applications
-- list users assigned to accounts and their roles (link to account)
+- list users assigned to applications and their roles (link to account)
-- owner role able to add/edit/delete accounts in modals
+- owner role able to add/edit/delete applications in modals

 #### resources

 - owner can view all resources
 - administrator can only view resources for the accounts they are associated with
-- developer can only view resources for the accounts they are associated with
+- developer can only view resources for the applications they are associated with
-- select list at the top to filter by account
+- select list at the top to filter by applications
-- if no account selected then list of all resources
+- if no applications selected then list of all resources
 - developer role can view/add/edit/delete resources in modals

 #### users

 - visible to owner & administrator
-- list all users and their roles and accounts they are associated with
+- list all users and their roles and applications they are associated with
 - add/edit/delete users in modals

+#### profile

+- form page to edit your own user details

 autoload
 --------